-Starring Peter Cushing (as Dr. Manette) and Chris Sarandon (who plays both Carton and Darnay, no less)
+Starring Peter Cushing (as Doctor Manette) and Chris Sarandon (who plays both Carton and Darnay, no less).

 A TV version from the U.K. That’s all we can tell you, folks.
 Check it out for yourselves.

-Purchase and download the Audiobook from Random House Audio
+Or you can purchase and download the Audiobook from Random House Audio.

 You wanted a photo?
 Well, this is even better…